 We know there may be occasions when things go wrong.
 As a priority we will investigate and try to establish the facts.
 We will explain our findings to you.
 Then, if we are at fault, we will work hard to resolve the matter to your satisfaction.

 In all of our dealings, we are regulated by the Prudential Regulation Authority and Financial Conduct Authority.

-Complaints may be made in a variety of ways, in writing by letter, fax or email or verbally by telephone or face-to-face.
-So, if you feel you have reason to complain about Military CU or a member of our staff, please contact a senior member of our staff at your nearest branch.
+Complaints may be made in a variety of ways, in writing by letter or email or verbally by telephone or face-to-face.
+So, if you feel you have reason to complain about Serve and Protect CU or a member of our staff, please contact us with the details as soon as possible.

 In a very few cases, if a complaint really cannot be satisfied by our internal processes, you have the right to refer it to the Financial Ombudsman Service (FOS); full contact details are shown below.

-If your complaint is something that the FOS is able to deal with, their specialists will usually work with you and Military CU to see if they can resolve the issue in an informal way.
+If your complaint is something that the FOS is able to deal with, their specialists will usually work with you and Serve and Protect CU to see if they can resolve the issue in an informal way.
 They’ll take a fresh, independent look at the facts and advise both parties on how they think an agreement could be reached.
 This is called ‘mediation’.

-If mediation fails to work, one of the FOS staff (usually called an ‘adjudicator’) will begin a full investigation, looking into the case on both sides – so you and Military CU may be required to provide more information.
+If mediation fails to work, one of the FOS staff (usually called an ‘adjudicator’) will begin a full investigation, looking into the case on both sides – so you and Serve and Protect CU may be required to provide more information.
 It’s only fair to say that this formal process may take some time.

 The adjudicator and Ombudsman will make a final decision.
-Military CU will honour any decision made but you would be free to contest it in a court of law – although the FOS cannot give you any advice concerning legal issues.
+Serve and Protect CU will honour any decision made but you would be free to contest it in a court of law – although the FOS cannot give you any advice concerning legal issues.